topshed/ISTest/en/step_4.md

 rainfall = 1.270
 ```

 - Then add some more variables to store the Initial State streaming configuration information.
+Replace `XXXX` and `YYYY` with your Initial State keys.

 ```python